BigPanda128/personalProject/README.md

 # personalProject
+Ryan Postma

 Repo for my personal project.
-Artist database
+artistSPA is my project code. all other directories are simply code i was using to reference. will delete them in final edit.